statbiophys/bnabs_prob/README.md

 1) `ig`, where we process B-Cell Receptor (BCR) repertoires from either healthy or chronically infected patientes, grouped into three cohorts: "healthy\_control", "hiv1", and "hcv".
 Sequences are firstly annotated through igBlast, then sorted and grouped by cohorts.
 Secondly, IGoR infers their recombination and evolution statistics, finally producing cohort-specific models.

-2) `bnabs`, where we annotate bnabs sequences, analyze their features and put them in relation with their probability of generation and evolution, according to the cohort-specific models inferred above.
+2) `bnabs`, where we annotate bNAbs sequences, analyze their features and put them in relation with their probability of generation and evolution, according to the cohort-specific models inferred in the `ig` section above.

-Test datasets of 5'000 BCR heavy- and light-chain IgG sequences for two healthy donors are provided under `ig/datasets/`, allowing to directly run the present code.
-Under `bnabs/sequences`, instead, we provided heavy- and light-chain sequences for the bnabs analyzed in the manuscript, together with a summary of their features relevant for the present analysis (e.g. their neutralization breadth).
-Some IGoR models, inferred on the whole cohort of healthy patients, are also provided under the folder `templates/igor_models/inferred`, again for testing purposes.
+Test datasets of 5'000 BCR heavy- and light-chain IgG sequences for two healthy donors are provided under `ig/datasets/`, which allows directly running the present code and recapitulating sequence annotation and model building as it was performed in the manuscript.
+Under `bnabs/sequences`, we provide the heavy- and light-chain sequences for the bNAbs analyzed in the manuscript, together with a summary of their features relevant for the present analysis (e.g. their neutralization score).
+IGoR models, inferred on the whole cohort of healthy patients, are also provided under the folder `templates/igor_models/inferred`, again for testing purposes.

-All the scripts, written in Python3, can hence be run with the attached test datasets.
+All the scripts, written in **Python3**, can hence be run with the attached test datasets, with an expected single-core run time of approximatively one hour.
 However, they rely on a local installation of **igBlast** and **IGoR** softwares.
 Expand the sections below for installation and configuration details.
 V(D)J templates for igBlast and standard IGoR models are also shipped with this code, under the folder `templates`.

 Finally, though most of the Python packages used in the scripts are quite common (e.g. `numpy` or `pandas`), some others are less frequent and could not be alredy present in standard Python3 distributions.
 It can be the case for the following packages: